-The UK charity Pancreatic Cancer Action’s impact report (Nov 2016) highlights the lack of progress being made against Pancreatic Cancer.
-Survival remains at similar levels to those seen in the 1970s (5-year survival around 5%).
+The UK charity Pancreatic Cancer Action’s impact report (2015) highlights the lack of progress being made against Pancreatic Cancer.
+Survival rate remains at similar levels to those seen in the 1970s (5-year survival around 5%).
 To compare with breast cancer (same stages III and IV), the 5-year survival rate for women is close to 72%.

 By contrast, while overall cancer mortality in the UK has decreased in the past 10 years, Pancreatic Cancer mortality has increased by 8%.Across the EU, Pancreatic Cancer survival in 2017 is similar to that of the UK.

 What are the risk factors increasing the risk of developing Pancreatic Cancer?

 Cancers is often the result of one or several risk factors, even though this cancer can developed in people who don’t have any of the risk factors.

 The scientific community established a list of risk factors that may increase the chances of developing a pancreatic cancer.
 But, as mentioned by Pancreatic Cancer UK, “it’s important to remember that having some of the risk factors doesn’t mean you will definitely get pancreatic cancer”.